FIorentI/TCN-For-RUL-On-CMAPSS-Dataset/README.md

 This project implements a Temporal Convolutional Network (TCN) to predict the Remaining Useful Life (RUL) of turbofan engines from the NASA CMAPSS dataset.

-## Description

-The goal is to predict the RUL of engines based on sensor readings over time.
-This is a regression problem where the model learns to map a sequence of sensor data to a sequence of RUL values.
-The model uses a TCN architecture, which is well-suited for sequence modeling tasks.

-The project uses `wandb` for experiment tracking and visualization.

 ## Dependencies